piesikot/piesikot/README.en.md

 #### License

-This project is released under the **MIT License**.
+This project is released under the MIT License.
 This means you are free to use, copy, modify, and distribute this code, provided that the author and license information remain included in the source files.

 #### Credits

-ALF logo used in this project is not my property.
+- ALF logo used in this project is not my property.
 All rights belong to its respective creators/owners.
 It is used here for illustrative purposes only.
+- Project got inspiration from [yourveganfallacyis.com](https://yourveganfallacyis.com/).